thomast1906/DevOps-Journey-Using-Azure-DevOps/prerequisites.md

 # Prerequisites

-This lab will guide you through the necessary prerequisites to complete all subsequent labs.
-Ensure you have the following tools and accounts set up before proceeding.
+## 🎯 Objective
+Prepare your development environment for the upcoming DevOps labs by installing necessary tools and setting up required accounts.

 ## Installations

-### Code Editor
+### Code Editor: Visual Studio Code
 As you embark on this DevOps journey, having a reliable code editor is essential.
 I recommend using [Visual Studio Code](https://code.visualstudio.com), a free and highly versatile code editor.
 Visual Studio Code supports a wide range of extensions and integrations, making it a powerful tool for development and DevOps tasks.

 1. Download Visual Studio Code: Visit the [Visual Studio Code download](https://code.visualstudio.com/download) page and select the version appropriate for your operating system.